3-00AM/vaccine-haven/README.md

 </br>

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-And you have to install [Node JS](https://nodejs.org/en/) and install the LTS version of Node JS.

-## Available Scripts

 In the project directory, you can run:

-### `npm start`
+    $ npm install

+For downloading all of the dependency you required for the website application.

+    $ npm start

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.